Slip over liquid-infused gratings in the singular limit of a nearly inviscid lubricant: First correction to slip length

 The field $w^-_{-1}$ satisfies Laplace's equation [cf.~\eqref{Laplace both}], no-slip conditions at $x=0$ and $y=-h$ [cf.~\eqref{noslip both}], and the symmetry condition \eqref{symmetry -} at $x=1$.
 The flow is driven by the leading-order uniform exterior flow $w_{-1}^+ \equiv 1$ [cf.~\eqref{uniform ext} and \eqref{slip -1}] via continuity of velocity at the interface \eqref{continuous velocity}, which yields

 [The field $w_{-1}^-$ must also satisfy a matching condition to the inner solution \eqref{omega- lo} near the origin.
-A local analysis near the origin reveals, however, that the matching condition is trivially satisfied provided that $w_{-1}^-$ remains bounded.]
+A local analysis near the origin reveals, however, that this condition is trivially satisfied provided $w_{-1}^-$ remains bounded.]
 We thus have a well-posed problem governing $w^-_{-1}$ for all values of the depth $h$.

 We first consider the limiting case of infinitely deep grooves, $h=\infty$, for which the no-slip condition at $y = -h$ is replaced by the decay condition

 The associated calculation of $w^-_{-1}$ is carried out in Appendix~\ref{app:w-1- deep}.
 It results in